hpcugent/vsc_user_docs/mkdocs/docs/HPC/FAQ.md

 ### My home directory is (almost) full, and I don't know why

 Your home directory might be full without looking like it due to hidden files.
-Hidden files and subdirectories have a name starting with a dot and do not show up when using a normal `ls`.
+Hidden files and subdirectories have a name starting with a dot and do not show up when running `ls`.
 If you want to check where the storage in your home directory is used, you can make use of the [`du` command](https://docs.hpc.ugent.be/Linux/running_jobs_with_input_output_data/#check-your-quota) to find out what the largest files and subdirectories are:

 ```shell
 du -h --max-depth 1 $VSC_HOME | egrep '[0-9]{3}M|[0-9]G'